stevenselcuk/Pomosh-macOS/README.md

 - Settings: Pomosh is flexible.
 You can easily change the working & break duration.
 Also, you can set total cycles in a session, which depends on your workload and rhythm.

 - Menubar Countdown: There is no need to click the app every time to check the remaining time.
 It shows working & break time.
 The flame icon means it's working time.
 Coffee cup with a clock says it's break time.
 Just enjoy your time.
+If countdown makes you worry a lot, remember that you can disable the menu bar timer at any time. 😌

 - Notifications: Pomosh shows notifications when working time & break time ends.
 Do notifications annoy you?
 Just turn them off settings pane.